Apple Podiatry Group

 Plantar warts affect roughly 10% of the worldwide population, and in school-aged children, the prevalence is as high as 20%.
 Since warts spread and are stubborn to treat, it’s important to schedule an exam with top-ranked podiatrists Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, at Apple Podiatry Group right away.
-You can conveniently book a plantar wart exam for you or your child online, or you can call the Arlington and Irving, Texas, clinic to schedule.
+You can conveniently book a plantar wart exam for you or your child online, or you can call the Arlington, Flower Mound clinic to schedule.

 Plantar warts (foot warts) are small uncomfortable lesions that form when you’re exposed to human papillomavirus (HPV).
 This viral invader gets into your skin through open wounds, cuts, or weak spots on your feet.